[Wastewater treatment] Misconceptions about appropriate DO values in aeration tanks

 Ask experienced wastewater treatment technicians “What DO value is appropriate in an aeration tank?”.
 Very few of them would answer “DO of 2.0mg/L or more is necessary”.
 Almost all technicians agree that even the smallest of DO values is enough.
 The appropriate DO value is as follows:

-*The appropriate DO value is different depending on the position (upstream, midstream, downstream) of the aeration tank because the purpose of each aeration tank is different.
+the purpose of each aeration tank is different.
 If there are three aeration tanks i.e. first, second and third aeration tanks:

 ● Second aeration tank (midstream area) : DO=0.1mg/L or more is enough.